 An Order of the Arrow section consists of lodges within a geographic area of the region.
 Once each year, representatives of the lodges in the section come together for a conclave to share in fellowship, program ideas, training, and skills development.
 In addition, the section creates a monitoring/mentoring relationship with its lodges, provides leadership development opportunities, fosters understanding and adherence to national OA policies and procedures, and coordinates OA administrative and program functions.
 The section key three leadership consists of the section chief, section adviser, and section staff adviser.

 The region chief is the youth leader of the region elected by the section chiefs for one year.
 This election is held in conjunction with the annual OA planning meeting where the national chief and national vice chief are also elected by the section chiefs and the next year’s program of emphasis is planned.
 The region Order of the Arrow chairman and professional staff adviser are adults appointed by the region director.

 The national chief and national vice chief serve as the top youth leaders of the Order, responsible not only for providing youth leadership to the national program of emphasis, but serving with the four region chiefs, on the national committee to provide youth involvement in decisions affecting the program nationally.
 These national officers also oversee the national leadership seminars.

 National OA Committee

 The national Order of the Arrow Committee is a group of veteran Arrowmen, appointed by the National OA Chairman, to oversee the national OA program.
-The professional adviser is the OA Director, a staff member of the national Boy Scout Division.
+The professional adviser is the OA Director, a staff member of the national BSA Division.